-Children also have portfolios with observations, assessment s and previous reports.
 The children all have individual learning stories which include documentation of their learning journeys.
 Families are encouraged to share these with their child at home and within the extended family.

 Working Together with Families - the link between the family and the nursery is of vital importance for the child's progress.
 Families know their child best and so communication between parents and staff is crucial.
 Care is taken to involve parents/carers in all aspects of children's progress through: